ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

             >
             > [Check this thread](https://stackoverflow.com/questions/57197095/why-do-we-need-a-port-containerport-in-a-kuberntes-deployment-container-definiti) to know more about this technicality.

           - The `resources.requests` declares a minimum requirement of CPU and memory resources to grant to the container when it starts.
-If the container needs more resources, the Kubernetes control plane will take care of assign them if they are available.
+If the container needs more resources, the Kubernetes control plane takes care of assigning them if they are available.

           > [!NOTE]
           > **It is better to set minimum requirements, not upper limits**\